JPBG-USP/graspe-v3/README.md

 The Grasp-e project consists of a robotic manipulator designed to implement the thinning and harvesting technique in grapevines, with a special focus on table grapes.

 This is the third version of Grasp-e, soon more information will be available.

+# Python package

+We also developed a Python package that includes a graphical interface to connect with the robot, simulation tools with control modules, real robot data analysis, and more.
+You can learn more about it [here](./graspe_py/README.md)